-The proposed subdivision and Dwelling Houses are consistent with the intent of the Tourist Accommodation Zone, which supports both permanent residential dwellings and visitor accommodation.
+The proposed subdivision and Dual Occupancy are consistent with the intent of the Tourist Accommodation Zone, which supports both permanent residential dwellings and visitor accommodation.
 The proposal:

-- Supports infill development in an established township location. - Is compatible with the character and amenity of the surrounding area. - Utilises existing infrastructure and road networks, ensuring efficient service delivery. - Provides high-quality residential accommodation, contributing to housing diversity in Port Douglas.
+- Supports infill development in an established township location. - Is compatible with the character and amenity of the surrounding area. - Utilises existing infrastructure and road networks, ensuring efficient service delivery. - Provides high-quality residential accommodation, contributing to housing diversity.

-Given the site's zoning, location, and surrounding land uses, the proposed subdivision and Dwelling Houses represent a logical, well-integrated, and high-quality development outcome for 12 Davidson Street, Port Douglas.
+Given the site's zoning, location, and surrounding land uses, the proposed subdivision and Dual Occupancy represent a logical, well-integrated, and high-quality development outcome for 12 Davidson Street, Port Douglas.
 On this basis, approval of the development application is sought.

-Image 2: Proposed Development Perspectives
+Image 3: Proposed Development Perspectives